femboy1/hashforum/README.md

 ## File security

 Upon start, you may have noticed the `(security) File <> validated!` message.
 This occurs simply because there is a hidden `.files-checksum` file which stores the checksum of all internal files (those not for user modification).
 If the checksums don't match, it will attempt to recover the system before starting.
+You can easily bypass this check by either silencing these errors (`--no-security`) or running a rehash (`./node rehash --changed-only`).